 Bib collection information

-Come and collect your race number but also experience the atmosphere of the Tour de France!
+Come and collect your number from the Tour de France stage village in Annemasse:

 To collect your race number you will have to present :